jcrona/mcugotchi/README.md

 ![STM32F072 Discovery Board](misc/screenshot.jpg)

-For the time being, MCUGotchi only supports the STM32F0 MCU from STMicroelectronics, more precisely the STM32F072 discovery board, with an SPI SSD1306 OLED screen connected to it, but it can basically run on any STM32F0 based board almost out of the box, and on any STM32 MCU with minor modifications.
+For the time being, MCUGotchi supports the STM32F0 MCU from STMicroelectronics, more precisely the STM32F072 discovery board, and the OpenTama board based on a STM32L072, with either an SPI SSD1306 OLED screen or an SPI UC1701x LCD screen connected to it, but it can basically run on any STM32F0/STM32L0 based board almost out of the box, and on any STM32 MCU with some modifications.

-The expected connections are the following:
+For the STM32F072 discovery board, the expected connections are the following:
 | Name            | PIN     |
 |-----------------|---------|
 | SSD1306 CLK PIN | PA5     |